scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 > And these [sc. the elements] never cease continually interchanging, at one time all coming together into one by Love, and at another each being borne apart by the hatred of Strife.
 (43=B17, line 6)

-Parmenides here identifies six principles, four passive principles, and two active principles.
+Empedocles here identifies six principles, four passive principles, and two active principles.

 | Active Principles  | Passive Principles  |